Conditions

 Below are three rehabilitation programmes created by our specialist physiotherapists targeted at addressing posterior tibial tendinopathy.
 In some instances, a one-to-one assessment is appropriate to individually tailor targeted rehabilitation.
 However, these programmes provide an excellent starting point as well as clearly highlighting exercise progression.

-9. Posterior Tibialis Tendinopathy Rehabilitation Plans
+9. Tibialis Posterior Tendinopathy

 This programme begins the process of loading the tendon in a gentle way to avoid aggravating the condition.
 Pain should not exceed 5/10 on your self-perceived pain scale whilst completing this exercise programme.